Leikoe/computer-science/README.md

 ### Cuda
 - The GPUMODE [youtube channel](https://www.youtube.com/@GPUMODE)
 - The official cuda [programming guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/) by NVIDIA.
+### CuTe-DSL
+- Simon veitner's blog like [this one](https://veitner.bearblog.dev/thread-value-layouts-in-cute/) on TV layouts, but there are lots of others on his blogs, please check it out!
+- Tri Dao's AI lab [Quack blog post](https://github.com/Dao-AILab/quack/blob/main/media/2025-07-10-membound-sol.md) which explains how to write SOL memory bound kernels.
+- Not cute DSL but referenced in the Quack blog post.
+An [explaination of memory hierarchy on A100](https://fleetwood.dev/posts/domain-specific-architectures)

 ### Verilog
 - Learn verilog from a senior NVIDIA ASIC engineer: [youtube playlist](https://youtube.com/playlist?list=PL3Soy1ohxlP1TLpcbYXYcVWItRy_XrUk8&si=dAqErWY7Fhtv321i) **HAVENT WATCHED YET**
 ---